daniabee/whats-cookin-good-lookin/README.md

 3. Welcome user on home page
 4. A page introducing our website for entry

 ## Possible additions:
 1. More functionality to the search bar:  type partial words and filter possible recipes
 2. Additional filter options as part of the front page spec
+3. The API used for this project lacked some data that would have been helpful for the overall user experience.
+On the backend, we recommend adding a 'units' property, in addition to the 'amount' property, that specifies the unit of a given ingredient in a user's pantry.
+For example, vanilla : 2 *Tbs*.